-If you’re considering replacing your roof, you might be asking yourself “What are the real differences between metal vs. asphalt roofs?” or “How do I know which is better for me?” as well as “Do I have to do this again in 10 years?”
-We’ve got the answers to your questions and more that you hadn’t even thought to ask.
+If you’re considering replacing your roof, you might ask yourself, “What are the real differences between metal vs. asphalt roofs?”
+We’ve got the answers to your questions so you can decide which type of roof is best for your home.

 The Rundown: Metal vs. Asphalt Roofs